-VI.
-Local Public Policy Study Results
+V. Local Public Policy Study Results

 The analysis of this public policy impact was not completed in time for inclusion in this report.
-The NC offshore wind study results will be provided in a separate report once the full analysis is completed in early 2021.
+The study results will be provided in a separate report once the full analysis is completed in 2022.

-VII.
+VI.
 Collaborative Transmission Plan

-The 2020 Plan includes 17 reliability projects with an estimated cost of \$10 million or more each.
-These projects are listed in Appendix B. The total estimated cost for these 17 reliability projects in the 2020 Plan is \$804 million.
-This compares to the original 2019 Plan estimate of \$591 million for 14 reliability projects.
+The 2021 Plan includes 16 reliability projects with an estimated cost of \$10 million or more each.
+These projects are listed in Appendix B. The total estimated cost for these 16 reliability projects in the 2021 Plan is \$694 million.
+This compares to the original 2020 Plan estimate of \$804 million for 17 reliability projects.
 In-service dates and cost estimates for some projects that are planned or underway have been revised based on updated information.
-An update to the 2019 plan was provided in the 2020 mid-year update published in June 2020 with an updated cost estimate of \$632 million.
-See Appendix D for a detailed comparison of this year's Plan to the updated 2019 Plan.
+An update to the 2020 plan was provided in the 2021 mid-year update published in June 2021 with an updated cost estimate of \$846 million.
+See Appendix D for a detailed comparison of this year's Plan to the updated 2020 Plan.
 The list of major projects will continue to be modified on an ongoing basis as new improvements are identified through the NCTPC Process and projects are in-service or eliminated from the list.
-Appendix C provides a more detailed description of each project in the 2020 Plan and includes the following information:
+Appendix C provides a more detailed description of each project in the 2021 Plan and includes the following information:

-- 1) Reliability Projects: Description of the project. - 2) Issue Resolved: Specific driver for project. - 3) Status: Status of development of the project as described below: - a.
+- 1) Reliability Projects: Description of the project. - 2) Issue Resolved: Specific driver for project. - Status: Status of development of the project as described below: - a.
 In-Service Projects with this status are in-service. - b.
-Underway Projects with this status range from the Transmission Owner having some money in its current year budget for the project to the Transmission Owner having completed some construction activities for the project. - c.
-Planned Projects with this status do not have money in the Transmission Owner's current year budget and the project is subject to change. - d.
+Underway Projects with this status range from the Transmission Owner having some money in its current year budget for the project to the Transmission Owner having completed some construction activities for the project. - Planned Projects with this status do not have money in the Transmission Owner's current year budget and the project is subject to change. - d.
 Conceptual Projects with this status are not Planned at this time but will continue to be evaluated as a potential project in the future. - e.
-Deferred Projects with this status were identified in the 2019 Report and have been deferred beyond the end of the planning horizon based on the 2020 Study results.
+Deferred Projects with this status were identified in the 2020 Report and have been deferred beyond the end of the planning horizon based on the 2021 Study results.

 - f.
-Removed Project is cancelled and no longer in the plan. - 4) Transmission Owner: Responsible equipment owner designated to design and implement the project. - 5) Projected In-Service Date: The date the project is expected to be placed in service. - 6) Estimated Cost: The estimated cost, in nominal dollars, which reflects the sum of the estimated annual cash flows over the expected development period for the specific project (typically 2 - 5 years), including direct costs, loadings and overheads; but not including AFUDC.
+Removed Project is cancelled and no longer in the plan. - 4) Transmission Owner: Responsible equipment owner designated to design and implement the project. - 5) Projected In-Service Date: The date the project is expected to be placed in service. - 6) Estimated Cost: The estimated cost, in nominal dollars, which reflects the sum of the estimated annual cash flows over the expected development period for the specific project (typically 2 5 years), including direct costs, loadings and overheads; but not including AFUDC.
 Each year's cash flow is escalated to the year of the expenditures.
 The sum of the expected cash flows is the estimated cost. - 7) Project lead time: Number of years needed to complete project.
 For projects with the status of Underway, the project lead time is the time remaining to complete construction of the project and place the project in service.